 Manager, activist, researcher, and writer, Carol McGruder is experienced in the fields of tobacco control, transnational tobacco issues, public policy, media advocacy, and community capacity building.
 She has served as a project director and consultant on a variety of projects in the public health arena.
 Ms. McGruder is a seasoned veteran of California’s tobacco control experience and has served as an advisor in many capacities, most recently as a founding member and Co-Chairperson of the African American Tobacco Control Leadership Council.
 She was a planning committee member and presenter for the California Department of Public Health-Tobacco Control Conference – “A Community Under Siege-the State of Black California and Tobacco Use.”
 In 2010, Ms. McGruder was honored with the Martin Luther King Civic Engagement Award for her work in tobacco control.
 She is a recipient of the prestigious Jefferson Award for community activism in tobacco control and in 2007 she was the American Legacy Foundation national honoree for “Community Activist of the Year.”
 Ms. McGruder will be heading up The LOOP’s- Leadership Development Program (LDP).
 The LDP will start at the beginning of 2015.
 Ms. McGruder is honored to work with California’s future leaders in tobacco control.

-Robynn Battle is an Associate Research Scientist and Study Director at PIRE’s Prevention Research Center (PRC) in Oakland, California.
+Robynn Battle, EdD, MPH is an Evaluation Specialist with The LOOP.
 She completed her EdD in Learning and Instruction at the University of San Francisco after conducting doctoral research on informal reasoning responses to cross-cultural situations in an urban medical setting.
-She has a Master’s of Public Health from the University of California, Berkeley with an emphasis in the behavioral sciences.
-Dr. Battle also served as a pre-doctoral research fellow at the University of California San Francisco’s Center for AIDS Prevention Studies from 1992-1996.
-Dr. Battle has spent years conducting evaluations for community level programs involving adolescent and adult health issues (e.g., pregnancy and HIV/AIDS prevention, smoking cessation, prostate cancer screenings, community mobilization), and programs working within the various communities.
-She is also the co-principal of CAMI Consulting, a research consulting group that provides strategic planning and evaluation services to non-profit and profit groups in the areas of public health, social justice and education.
-In addition to her work with the LOOP, she also is an adjunct professor at Holy Names University in the Department of Education, teaching in the area of evaluation for educational programs.
+She has a Master’s of Public Health from the University of California, Berkeley with an emphasis in the behavioral sciences or research methods.
+Dr. Battle has spent the past 27 years conducting evaluations for community level programs involving adolescent and adult health issues (e.g., ATOD and HIV/AIDS prevention and treatment, mental health promotion, tobacco control, community mobilization), and programs working within the various communities.
+Dr. Battle’s past research work includes working with PIRE’s Prevention Research Center (PRC) in Oakland, California as an Associate Research Scientist and Study Director from 2005-2017.
+Additionally, she completed a pre-doctoral fellowship at the UC San Francisco’s Center for AIDS Prevention Studies from 1992-1996, and a NIAA post-doctoral fellowship with UC Berkeley’s School of Public Health from 2009-2011.
+She is also the co-principal of CAMI Consulting, an evaluation research consulting group that provides strategic planning and evaluation services to SAMHSA, US Department of Education and CTCP funded programs in the areas of public health, social justice and education.
+In addition to her work with The LOOP and CAMI, Dr. Battle is an adjunct professor at Holy Names University in the School of Education, teaching in the areas of evaluation and research methods.